coder13/wcaregs/README.md

 ## Update

-Whenever new regulations are released, clone repo, and do `git submodule update -remote`, then commit and push.
+Whenever new regulations are released, clone repo, and do `git submodule update --remote`, then commit and push.